PeterWong327/study-guide-notes/algorithms.md

   2. Iterate through given array and increment the count at the corresponding index of the counts array (the index represents the integer).
   3. Once counts are in place, modify the counts array by adding the count from the previous index to the count of the current index.
   4. Create a new array with the same length as the given array ("sorted").
   5. Place each integer of the given array into the correct position in the 'sorted' array, using the counts array to find the position (key into counts array with integer as the index, then use the element as the index (i + 1) for the integer in the sorted array).
 Subtract 1 from the counts array element that was used for the position.
   - The time complexity of Counting Sort is O(n + k), where n is the number of elements in the given array, and k is the range of the input from the given array.

+- What is the time complexity of Bubble Sort?
+What are the steps for this algorithm?
+  - The time complexity for Bubble Sort is O(n) for the best case, while O(n^2) for the average and worst case.
+  1. Iterate through each number in the given array.
+  2. If current number is greater than the next number, swap the positions of the two numbers.
+  3. After you reach the 2nd to last number, if the array is not sorted yet, start at the first number again (use while loop) and repeat the swapping of numbers until the array is sorted.

+- Describe when it may be ideal to utilize Bubble Sort.
+  - It may be ideal to utilize Bubble Sort when tasked with a problem to find the k largest or smallest elements in an array.
+Since Bubble Sort sorts the last k elements in order first (the elements 'bubble' to the top), the iteration step in Bubble Sort only needs to be run k times until we can get all the elements we need (by printing the last k elements).
+This results in a time complexity of O(nk).